-F. What is the importance of this project to your institution or institutional unit and how you would sustain the project outcomes? (aligns with review criterion 2)
+F. What is the importance of this project to your institution or institutional unit and how would you sustain the project outcomes? (aligns with review criterion 2)

 Discuss how this project fits into your institution's overall preservation needs or plans.
 Describe the current condition of collections and the environment in which you store them.
 Explain how the proposed activities build on previous preservation efforts and how the project fits into future preservation plans.
-Explain how the project would increase your institution's ability to improve collection care and demonstrate your commitment to sustaining the outcome beyond the period of performance.
-For projects that involve initiating activities with recurring costs (software, for instance), demonstrate how your organization would maintain those expenses beyond the period of performance.
+Describe your project outputs and explain how the project would increase your institution's ability to improve collection care and demonstrate your commitment to sustaining the outcome beyond the period of performance.
+For projects that involve initiating activities with recurring costs (software subscriptions, for instance), demonstrate how your organization would maintain those expenses beyond the period of performance.
 For projects involving preservation assessments or consultations, explain how you will disseminate findings within your institution.